 An MSOL degree holder might find employment at a consulting firm or in-house at a corporation.
 MSOL graduates often find work in the training and development field as researchers.

-According to the BLS, training and development managers earn a median annual salary of $102,640 per year.
-Growth for this job is forecast at 7%, which is as fast as average for all occupations.
+According to the BLS, training and development managers earn a median annual salary of $105,830 per year.
+Growth for this job is forecast at 10%, which is faster than average for all occupations.

-Training and development specialists drew a median annual salary of $58,210 in May 2015, according to the BLS.
-Job growth was the same as for training and development managers, 7%.
+Training and development specialists drew a median annual salary of $59,020 in May 2016, according to the BLS.
+Job growth was slightly better than that for training and development managers, 11%.

 The BLS classifies project coordinators along with other occupations as business operations specialists.
-In May 2015, this group of occupations had a median annual salary of $68,170.
+In May 2016, this class of occupations had a mean annual salary of $75,070.

 Higher education is another area in which MSOL degree holders can excel.
 Colleges and universities need leaders with organizational skills to help devise and implement programs in their institution’s student services division, or to take on administrative roles.
 One such role is as a post-secondary education administrator, whose duties can include overseeing student services, academics and/or faculty research at a college or university.

-According to the BLS, the median annual salary for a postsecondary education administrator in May 2015 was $88,580.
-The BLS forecasted job growth for this position at 9%, faster than average, between 2014-2024.
+According to the BLS, the median annual salary for a postsecondary education administrator in May 2016 was $90,760.
+The BLS forecast job growth for this position at 10%, faster than average, between 2016-2026.

 MSOL graduates are particularly suited to teaching courses in student development, leadership, English as a second language (ESL) or adult basic education.
 Current college and university staff could consider pursuing an MSOL to gather credentials and improve opportunities to move into positions as director, dean or provost.